 Mapping out the security risks of the company in this way will enable organizations to assign access control parameters that work best for their individual business structure, keeping the gateways to certain information accessible only to those with the right permissions.

-Protecting your digital defences
+Protecting your digital defenses

 Any successful digital transformation will inflate the size and value of corporate data.
-Unfortunately this means the number of cyber-attacks will increase in frequency and sophistication – a fact that has been missed or ignored by many CEOs keen to jump on the digital bandwagon.
-However, strengthening cyber defences and locking down the gateways to the corporate network is both achievable and manageable.
-With adaptive authentication, enterprises can define workable parameters for different employees, access requests and services within the same installation and under the same license, applying exactly the right level of authentication to any given scenario.
+Unfortunately, this means the number of cyber-attacks will increase in frequency and sophistication – a fact that has been missed or ignored by many CEOs keen to jump on the digital bandwagon.
+However, strengthening cyber defenses and locking down the gateways to the corporate network is both achievable and manageable.
+With adaptive authentication, enterprises can define workable parameters for different employees, access requests, and services within the same installation and under the same license, applying exactly the right level of authentication to any given scenario.
 Only then will corporate networks really begin to defend themselves appropriately in this hostile digital age.

-Ultimately though, the c-suite must all recognise that cybersecurity risk assessments are an integral part of enterprise-wide digital transformation strategies.
+Ultimately though, the c-suite must all recognize that cybersecurity risk assessments are an integral part of enterprise-wide digital transformation strategies.
 And without them, any benefits CEOs hope to glean from new digital cultures and technologies will be short-lived, and will most likely result in an embarrassing corporate data breach.